-Remark 6: From Theorem 4, we know that when the deception traffic and routing changing strategies are combined, the impact will not be doubled, but mainly depends on whichever strategy that can lead to more impact.
-However, the cost of the combined strategy is indeed doubled in the sense that it requires both transmitting deception traffic and changing routing.
+Remark 7: From Theorem 4, we know that when the deception traffic and routing changing strategies are combined, the impact mainly depends on whichever strategy that can lead to more impact.
+However, the combined strategy indeed leads to substantially more costs in the sense that it requires both transmitting deception traffic and changing routing.
 Hence, the combined strategy can be avoided to limit the cost when one proactive strategy (deception traffic or routing changing) is known to be better than the other.

-C. Examples and Discussions
+F. Examples and Discussions